ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

       [else (quit)])))
 ```

-`append` to "update immutably" the list and `drop-right` to do the remove job.
-In other word, we do some insert first/remove last, treating our snake as a [linked list](https://en.wikipedia.org/wiki/Linked_list).
+Here we have `append` to update the list "immutably" and `drop-right` to do the "remove" job.
+In other words, we do some insert first/remove last, treating our snake like a [linked list](https://en.wikipedia.org/wiki/Linked_list).

 ![r-cade size](/blog/2021-09-08-one_day_with_racket/img/22-r-cade_size.png)

-The very last defect is the fact that, when we press the opposite direction of the current one, the game quit.
+The very last shortcoming is the fact that when we press the opposite direction of the current one, the game quits.
-Indeed, the head of the snake eat itself, because the tail of the snake is here.
+Indeed, the snake eats itself, because the tail of the snake is here.

-We want to prevent the user to go back, so we can add a condition that say depending your current direction, you can't go back.
+We want to prevent the user to go back, so we add a condition that says "depending your current direction, you can't go back".
 The logic looks like:

 ```rkt